Roohparvar/irAEsProject/README.md

 ### Second Step Analysis of Part 1:
 In the next stage, we integrated the datasets using Seurat's integration workflow.
 The steps include:
-- Generation of a new UMAP to compare cluster behavior across the integrated datasets, enabling improved cross-sample analysis and interpretation.
+- Performed quality control to ensure data integrity.
+- Integrated the datasets to enable joint analysis.
+- Generated UMAP plots for visualization of cellular distribution.
+- Selected T cells
+- Saved each sample separately as an individual Seurat object.
-- Identification of significant genes using thresholds for adjusted p-value, average log fold change, and expression percentage differences.
+- Identified significant genes using thresholds for adjusted p-value, average log fold change, and expression percentage differences.
-- Based on the identified marker genes, **annotation** was performed using both the provided **Annotation Guide** and a review of relevant scientific articles to assign cell type identities to each cluster.
+- Annotated clusters based on identified marker genes, using both the provided Annotation Guide and supporting scientific literature to assign cell type identities.

 ---